Can you pay your mortgage with a credit card?

 Do mortgage payments affect your credit score?

-If you have a good history of mortgage payments, it can help build your credit score.
+Yes: if you have a good history of making mortgage payments on time and in full, it can help build your credit score.

-But if you try to pay your mortgage on credit and your payment is rejected, this could have the opposite effect and seriously damage your credit score.
+But if you try to pay your mortgage with a credit card and your payment is rejected, this could have the opposite effect and seriously damage your credit score.

 Is missing one mortgage payment bad?

 If you miss a mortgage payment, it’s vital you contact your mortgage lender as soon as possible.
-They’re obliged to treat you fairly and should offer you an alternative payment option.
+Lenders are obliged to treat borrowers fairly and those that are signed up should offer you help under the Mortgage Charter.

 Looking for a credit card?